angeloskillz/Shop-Titans/content/guides/2019-10-06-breakdown-and-analysis-of-update-2-2-0.md

 The 5% multicraft chance on enchantments brought by Evelyn is now changed into +25% Merchant XP bonus.
 Those who previously unlocked her received 50 Ascension Shards as compensation for this change.

 So far, all I've seen from the community are protests about this change.
-According to some, they bought it for that 5% multicraft chance more than the wands themselves and crafting their own runestones.
+According to some, they bought it for that 5% multi-craft chance more than the wands themselves and crafting their own runestones.
 They most certainly did not expect 25% Merchant XP.

 At higher levels, 50+ specifically, there's not much we can unlock anymore and if there were, they're very expensive gold-wise.
 People choose to just use gems instead.
 These gold amounts are doable, yes, but there is so much more we can do with anything above 100M like investing it on a building, for example.